Automattic/jetpack/extensions/README.md

 - Simply move the extension's slug out of the beta array and into the production array in extensions/index.json.

 ## How do I merge extensions to Jetpack
-- Jetpack is released once a month (PCYsg-eg5-p2), so be sure your team's schedule is aware of code freezes.
+- Jetpack is released once a month, so be sure your team is aware of code freeze schedule (PCYsg-eg5-p2).
 - Make sure you and your team have tested your PR in both the Jetpack environment, and the WordPress.com environment.
 - Additionally, your PR will require approval from a Jetpack crew member.
 - Once merged, your extension will appear in the next release.